Colorado Collaborative for Healthy Soils

 Convene stakeholders from multiple arenas.
 CCHS will be a forum for farmers, researchers, local practitioners, service providers, and policymakers to come together as we consider the best path forward for soil health policies and programs in Colorado.

 Gain input from a broad group of Colorado farmers and ranchers.
 CCHS aims to represent the diversity of the state’s agricultural community.
-As such, we seek participation from a wide spectrum of farmers and ranchers and are committed to remaining non-ideological and results-oriented.
+As such, we seek participation from a wide spectrum of farmers and ranchers and are committed to remaining non-ideological and action-oriented.

 Evaluate and synthesize program and policy options.
 CCHS members will work together to combine best practices from other states, proposals from coalition members, and stakeholder feedback into a consensus vision for soil health programming and policy that will benefit the greatest number of farmers and ranchers across the state.

-Guide our vision through legislative and rulemaking processes.
+Guide our vision through legislative and rule-making processes.
 CCHS members will work with CDA to provide feedback and input to its soil health program, and will draft language for a bill, identify sponsors, and gather stakeholders to testify as necessary.

 Join the Collaborative